flatironinstitute/sciware/10_EnvShell/main.md

 ##### *^Z*

-- suspend the process currently running in the fireground of your shell (`kill -TSTP`)
+- suspend the process currently running in the foreground of your shell (`kill -TSTP`)

 ##### `suspend`